-This year I’m working part-time, and raising my young child the other part of the time.
-In the fall I’ll join the computer science faculty of the University of Wisconsin – La Crosse.
-Until recently I worked for SIFT doing computer science R&D, mostly AI-related.
-Previously I worked on the faculties of two universities, South Australia and DePaul, worked at other private companies, and studied at Tulane, Karlsruhe and (for a year) Glasgow.
+I recently joined the computer science faculty of the University of Wisconsin – La Crosse.
+Previously I worked on the faculties of two other universities, South Australia and DePaul, worked at private companies including SIFT, and studied at Tulane, Karlsruhe and (for a year) Glasgow.
 This page archives some of my work over the years.

 - On plan recognition (2006-present).
 If we have a plan library describing how tasks are decomposed into actions, then given observations of actions we can make hypotheses about the high-level intention(s) of the observed actor(s).
 I’ve worked on plan recognition for the Integrated Learning, Self-Reconfiguring Systems and Deep Green programs.

 - This ICAPS 2008 paper (with Geib and Goldman) is probably the most technical, and describes the underlying algorithm in good detail.
 We also had a workshop paper at PAIR’09.

 - There’s a paper about the Self-Reconfiguring Systems deployment from HICS’09, with many co-authors but mostly by Tom Haigh and Steve Harp.